RocketChat/docs-old/guides/omnichannel/custom-fields.md

 # Custom Fields

-Custom fields can be added to receive additional information from visitors during registration before initiating a Livechat conversation.
+Custom fields can be added to receive additional information from visitors during registration before initiating a Live Chat conversation.

 To access this menu, go to **Avatar Menu  > Omnichannel > Custom Fields**.
 Here, you can **View**, **Create New**,  **Edit** or **Delete** an existing field.

 {% hint style="info" %}
-The Livechat registration form has the **Name**, **Email**, and **I need Help With…**(Department) fields by default.
+The Live Chat registration form has the **Name**, **Email**, and **I need Help With…**(Department) fields by default.
 {% endhint %}

 ## Create Omnichannel Custom Field